salina16/week10-journal/README.md

-In week 10 i did some proof of concepts iplemetion of work of our project.
+In week 10 i did some proof of concepts implemetions work of our project.
 I did validation and infrastructure testing as well.